motherinc/catalogue/README.md

 #### How to use

-Just pass your mongoose instance in, and this library will run a server on the specified port (4444 by default) that you can access using your web browser.
+Just pass your mongoose connection instance in, and this library will run a server on the specified port, which you can then access using your web browser.

 ````
 var catalogue = require('catalogue'),